 You, slightly more technology fluent but no Bill Gates, are also at a loss.
-With a pull from your caffeine reservoir, you jump start your brain, pick up the phone, and call the maker/manufacturer’s tech support line.
+But, with a pull from your caffeine reservoir, you jumpstart your brain, pick up the phone, and call the maker/manufacturer’s tech support line.

 “Please hold” is among the most repeated phrases in corporate America, and yet when we hear it, our rage rises from our loins with meteoric ferocity and our knuckles turn white on the receiver.
 Perhaps the only thing more maddening is an automated answering machine.
 You calmly listen to the choices, continue to select “More Options” and spend ten minutes stuck inside a feedback loop.
 In short, the support line has become markedly unsupportive, tedious, a certain addition to Dante’s inferno had he been alive for the experience.

 But, why?
 Why is tech support especially painful in a technology addicted world?
 Corporate structure is perhaps one reason.
 According to the International Customer Management Institute (ICMI), ineffective company procedures and poorly trained agents are major obstacles to providing satisfactory experiences.
 One ICMI study sited more than 90% of managers admitted to having problematic customer and technical support models.